-Pseudonymised data falls under GDPR, anonymised data does not.
+Pseudonymised data falls under GDPR, anonymized data does not.

 In short: Data protection does not apply to anonymous information.

-In “Opinion 05/2014 on Anonymisation Techniques”, the European Article 29 Data Protection Working Party describes and compares different approaches to data anonymisation.
+In “Opinion 05/2014 on Anonymization Techniques”, the European Article 29 Data Protection Working Party describes and compares different approaches to data anonymization.

 The opinion elaborates on the robustness of each technique based on three criteria:

 1. is it still possible to single out an individual

 2. is it still possible to link records relating to an individual

 3. can information be inferred concerning an individual